sumadvena/dotfiles/README.md

 # dotfiles
-My dotfiles for arch and hyprland where everything is a stow package
+My dotfiles for arch and hyprland where everything is a stow package and a lot is borrowed from other generous people